Inscriptions

 Gas fees, throughput, and inscriptions

 On the majority of other EVM supporting chains, inscriptions has caused massive upward pressure on gas fees, as well as degradation of throughput.
-However, on EOS EVM the gas fee is fixed, and the chain is more than capable of handling the load of inscriptions without any noticeable impact on throughput.
+However, on Vaulta EVM the gas fee is fixed, and the chain is more than capable of handling the load of inscriptions without any noticeable impact on throughput.

 Want to test inscriptions?